Jack Kent Cooke: Los Angeles Kings

 As a Canadian, Cooke particularly enjoyed ice hockey, and he was determined to bring the National Hockey League (NHL) to Los Angeles.
 In 1966, the NHL announced it intended to sell six new franchises, and Cooke prepared a bid.
-The Los Angeles Memorial Coliseum Commission, which operated the Sports Arena, supported a competing bid headed by Los Angeles Rams owner Dan Reeves, and advised Cooke that if he won the franchise he would not be allowed to use that facility.
+The Los Angeles Memorial Coliseum Commission, which operated the Sports Arena, supported a competing bid headed by Los Angeles Rams owner Dan Reeves and advised Cooke that if he won the franchise he would not be allowed to use that facility.
 In response, Cooke threatened to build a new arena in the Los Angeles suburb of Inglewood.
 Nearly 30 years later Cooke told the Los Angeles Times sportswriter Steve Springer that he recalled "one official representing the commission laughing at him" (Springer's words) when Cooke warned he would build in Inglewood.
 Cooke won the franchise, and paid $2 million for the new Los Angeles NHL club, which he called the "Kings."
 Springer: "Cooke went to Inglewood and built the Forum.
 Good-bye, Lakers.
 Good-bye, Kings."
-The Kings played their first game on October 14, 1967—at the Long Beach Arena, while construction was being completed at Cooke's new arena.
+The Kings played their first game on October 14, 1967—at the Long Beach Arena while construction was being completed at Cooke's new arena.

 Cooke claimed The Forum would be "the most beautiful arena in the world."
 It opened December 30, 1967, to rave reviews.
 Cooke was soon calling it "The Fabulous Forum."
-The Kings struggled both on the ice and at the gate, however.
-Cooke had been told that there were more than 300,000 former Canadians living within a three-hour drive of Los Angeles, and remarked, "Now I know why they left Canada: They hate hockey!"
+However, the Kings struggled both on the ice and at the gate.
+Cooke had been told that there were more than 300,000 former Canadians living within a three-hour drive of Los Angeles and remarked, "Now I know why they left Canada: They hate hockey!"